 Global Alcohol Consumption Patterns

 Americans, with their bustling bars and football game tailgates, sip down an average of 2.5 gallons of alcohol yearly.
-That might seem like a lot until you glance at Belarus—a nation where the vodka flows more freely—tipping the scales at a whopping 4.6 gallons per person yearly.
+That might seem like a lot until you look at Belarus, coming in at a whopping 4.6 gallons per person yearly.

 Though the amount consumed is essential, it's also about how people imbibe what matters.
 While some countries celebrate with spirits high and often, others take a more reserved approach to drinking.